pburdette/vue-store-locator/README.md

 ## Description

 This repo is an example of how to build a store locator in Vue.
 It utilizes [vue-google-maps](https://github.com/xkjyeah/vue-google-maps) and the [Google Maps API](https://developers.google.com/maps/documentation/javascript/reference/3/).
 Before building this I searched for a good example and was unsuccessful in finding one.
 So I decided to build one and share the code for others in the same situation as I was.
+All code is written on the client-side, so no need for a backend to process radius etc. I've brought in static data for the sake of this repo, but in production you most likely will be making an API call to a endpoint.

 ## Features